apiel/zicBox/NOTE.md

   - might be great to keep this one as advance version
   - and to have one more simple where we could somehow morph between envelops a bit like wavetable...

+- TODO TODO
+- IDEA cache audio track to reduce computation?
+  - should the whole track be cached but how to deal with probability
+  - should we cache just the synth output, (how about effect..?)

 - IDEA when looking at the first track, this representation of the sequencer is much easier to understand what is going on
     - maybe we should use this concept for all tracks
     - also might want to cache drum engine output into a sample to save processing